AllanWang/McGill-Public/Comp-529/notes.md

   * Deployment - describes needed hardware environment
   * Operational - describes operation, administration, and support necessary for production environment

-## Textbook Ch 4 - Architectural Perspectives
+## Ch 4 - Architectural Perspectives

 * When creating a view, focus on issues, concerns, and solutions relevant to that view
   * Eg: data ownership is not important for concurrency view; dev environment not concern for functional view